 Now that we know where we’ll be, it’s time to focus on what we’ll be for SD39.
 As always, craft is where it’s at—getting eyeballs and ear wells on your work, addressing where you’re at now, exploring techniques, tactics and strategies to elevate material to its most commercially viable potential.

 There are myriad reasons why writers write.
 Most are earnest, aspirational even, some just mercenary.
 Regardless one’s motives, given the number of writers electing to eschew traditional publishing avenues, we’ll be devoting time to the nuts and bolts of alternative publication paths with workshops developed since SD38.
 Among them, author/editor Jennifer Silva Redmond will debut “For a Few Dollars More: The Cost of Selling Yourself Short.”
-Another, as yet to be titled, will be a deep dive into how the fairly maverick moves one author’s book production–from concept & execution through marketing & distribution—has impressed more than a handful of accomplished, longtime SCWC staffers, both trad and indie.
+Another, as yet to be titled, will be a deep dive into how the fairly maverick moves one author’s book production pipeline–from concept & execution through marketing & distribution—has impressed more than a handful of accomplished, longtime SCWC staffers, both trad and indie.

 As always, the schedule will be replete with many other new in-person, extended workshops devoted to where you’re at with your work now, with ample opportunities to help connect you with that one passionate advocate that can make all the difference between achieving publication success or not.